 - 1 tablespoon honey

-- 2 tablespoon parsley, finely chopped, plus more for garnish
+- 2 tablespoon fresh parsley, finely chopped, plus more for garnish

 - 2 tablespoons Slap Ya Mama Seasoning recipe